Table of Contents

 Resources are files you're translating along with their corresponding translations.
 Let's say you're translating a file named file.po (the source file) from English into French and German (translation files).
 When you upload file.po to Transifex, Transifex will automatically create two new files for you – file_fr.po and file_de.po.
 These new translation files will hold your French and German translations, respectively.

-Please note that Transifex does not change or convert the source file format, but instead keeps the same file format and structure of the file: ex. if you upload a .po file in English, you’ll get the .po file in French and German.
+Please note that Transifex does not change or convert the source file format but keeps the same file format and structure.
+For example, If you upload a .po file in English, you’ll get the .po file in French and German.

-The only case when it is possible to get another file format is .xliff (This feature is available on the Premium plan and up).
-This option is for using .xliff as an intermediary file format for translating outside of Transifex, in another CAT tool.
-XLIFF file is an XML-based format created to standardize the way localizable data are passed between tools during a localization process and is a common format for CAT tool exchange.
+The only case when it is possible to get another file format is .xliff (This feature is available on the Growth plan and up).
+This option uses .xliff as an intermediary file format for translating outside Transifex in another CAT tool.
+XLIFF file is an XML-based format created to standardize how localizable data are passed between tools during a localization process and is a common format for CAT tool exchange.

 In this case, the workflow is: